dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/cluster/setup-aks.md

 ```

 ## Install Dapr using the AKS Dapr extension
-By using the AKS Dapr extension to provision Dapr on your AKS cluster, you eliminate the requirement of downloading Dapr specific tooling and manually installing and managing the runtime on your AKS cluster.
+By using the AKS Dapr extension to provision Dapr on your AKS cluster, you have the option of eliminating the requirement of managing the runtime on your AKS cluster.
 Additionally, the extension offers support for all native Dapr configuration capabilities through simple command-line arguments.

 {{% alert title="Note" color="warning" %}}
 If you install Dapr through the AKS extension, our recommendation is to continue using the extension for future management of Dapr instead of the Dapr CLI.
 Combining the two tools can cause conflicts and result in undesired behavior.